You can apply for an Import Certificate (IC) if:

-If you did not indicate in your IC application that the goods are for re-export, you should obtain Customs’ approval with these documents before you apply for an export permit:
+If you did not indicate in your IC application that the goods are for re-export, you should obtain Customs’ approval with these documents before you obtain an export permit:

-- An End User Statement (DOC/ PDF) from the foreign end-user.
+- An End User Statement from the foreign end-user.

 - An export licence (and its English translation) from the foreign exporting country, or a confirmation from the exporting country that they do not control the re-export of the goods.